Tik Tak

-Tik Tak is a Belgian children's television program that aired on BRTN from 1981 to 1991 and CBeebies in 2020.
-It was aimed at toddlers.
+Tik Tak is a Belgian preschool educational television series created by Mil Lenssens and that aired on BRTN from 1 November 1981 to 25 December 1991 and CBeebies in 2020.

 History

 The program was conceived by Mil Lenssens when he saw some children fascinated by the broadcast of a lottery draw.
 The predictable, repetitive mix of colors, movement and musical rhythms he then developed in the program, along with Clien De Vuyst.

-The show
+Concept

-There were 366 episodes produced (enough for one year, with 1 extra episode for leap years).
+There were 366 episodes produced (enough for one year, with one extra episode for leap years).
 Each episode begins with sheep (and the occasional dog) at sunset on a rotating platform, and ends with a shadow figure (Ann Ricour), who has all kinds of adventures in five differently colored books.

 The first broadcast of the program took place on 1 November 1981 on the BRTN (originally called BRT).
 It was broadcast on Ketnet in Belgium until 2006.

 The program was sold to about 30 countries, among them Australia, the United Kingdom, The Netherlands, Israel, Saudi Arabia, the United States and South Africa.
 It is thus one of the biggest export products Belgian television has known.

-In 2000, Hopla was released as a spiritual successor of Tik Tak.
+On 2 April 2000, Hopla was released as a spiritual successor of Tik Tak.
 Though unrelated, Hopla was also made in Belgium, targeted the same infant demographics, and had little to no dialogue.